chevcast/hearthstone-log-watcher/README.md

 #### Q. Did you build a deck tracker that uses your own log watcher module?

 A. Why yes I did!
 You can find my Hearthpal Tracker [here](http://github.com/hearthpal/hearthpal-tracker).

+#### Q. Why do some events seem to happen out of order?

+A. This is not the fault of the log watcher.
+Hearthstone performs many things asynchronously even though the game appears to be very synchronous where things happen in a certain order.
+Unfortunately, Hearthstone does not always write to its own log file in the order in which things actually happened.
+For example, you may receive a game over event seconds before a card transition event, even if the transition occurred before the game ended.
+It's usually not a big deal but it's something to be aware of.